Doctors Who Treat Breast Cancer

 - Radiation oncologist – A staff physician trained in cancer treatment using radiation therapy

-- Medical geneticist – A physician trained to evaluate the chance of each person having a gene for breast cancer.
+- Medical geneticist – A physician trained to evaluate the chance of each person having a genetic mutation which increases the risk for breast cancer.
 Risk assessment and counseling are usually involved at the initial visit.

 In addition to specialists, other medical professionals may be involved in your breast cancer treatment, including: